Updated: Aug 5

 So, if 70% of the evidence in the bucket supports our belief, then the belief may be sound, though there is some contrary evidence (30%).

 “The best choices are the ones that have more pros than cons, not those that don’t have any cons at all”

 -Ray Dalio - Chairman, Bridgewater Associates

 So, what if new evidence is added to the bucket?
 If the new information is net pro (supporting) evidence, then the belief probability increases.
 Alternatively, if the new information is net con (contrary) evidence, then the belief probability decreases.
 For many people, reducing a belief probability is challenging.
-For some, it creates a mutinous feeling, like one is betraying their tribe. [iii] That is an unfortunate but natural feeling.
+For some, it creates a mutinous feeling, like one is betraying their tribe. [iv] That is an unfortunate but natural feeling.
 Rationally updating a belief probability is a critical part of making the best decisions.
 In section 3, we provide an approach to help overcome the natural feelings keeping us from appropriately changing our mind.

 Side Note: As decision complexity increases

 In the main, this article is based on “changing our mind” about a belief we encounter in our life experiences.
 In the decision science world - a “belief” is more generally known as a binary alternative decision outcome - like “I should or should not change my current job.”
 The different colors and sizes of rocks relate to decision criteria.
 The decision criteria are evaluated and weighed by assessing the related evidence.
 The weight of prior evidence provides the probabilistic belief baseline.
 New, posterior probabilistic evidence is evaluated and utilized to update the prior evidence and belief probability.
 This relates to the “Bayesian Updating” introduced in the last section.